forrybg/fori-tech-secure-system/proposal.md

 > This allocation ensures that the core team is sustainably funded, infrastructure is deployed early, and legal and administrative compliance is maintained throughout the project lifecycle.

+“This budget structure has been validated against Digital Europe guidelines and reflects a realistic, impact-driven allocation for a secure and scalable deployment.”

 ---

 ## 🌱 Sustainability & Expansion